Yord/shargs/README.md

 (e.g. <code><a href="#desc">desc</a></code>, <code><a href="#descArg">descArg</a></code>).
 If you wish to write your own parser stages, go ahead and define your own fields.

+A very useful property of command-line option definitions is, that they are valid JSON.
+This enables use cases like reading an API's option definitions from HTTPS, or swapping out definitions on the fly.

 #### Option Fields

 The following fields are used by [`shargs`][shargs], [`shargs-parser`][shargs-parser] stages